 I speak of the biochemical nano-machines, the "tiny hydroelectric turbines" that run within our cells, called ATP synthase.
 Not just within our cells, the motors run in the quadrillions of mitochondria within our cells, which used to be/are ancient bacteria that made their way into ancient eukaryotes, and in so doing allowed us to evolve.
 (It'll blow your mind.
 Look it up on the aforementioned search engine.
 Better yet, read Caspar Henderson.)

 Poking around in the hidden corners of the Map, I also learned of some of Henderson's friends and influences.
-His acknowledgments include writers Robert Macfarlane and Paul Kingsnorth.
-He quotes Annie Dillard, John Berger, and Barry Lopez, and Rebecca Solnit several times.
-On his list of the five best books on science and wonder he cites Rachel Carson and Robin Wall Kimmerer, as well as Richard Holmes' The Age of Wonder, which I wrote about here several years ago.
+His acknowledgments include writers Robert Macfarlaneopens a new window and Paul Kingsnorthopens a new window.
+He quotes Annie Dillardopens a new window, John Berger,opens a new window and Barry Lopezopens a new window, and Rebecca Solnitopens a new window several times.
+On his list of the five best books on science and wonder he cites Rachel Carsonopens a new window and Robin Wall Kimmereropens a new window, as well as Richard Holmes' The Age of Wonder, which I wrote about here several years ago.

 A brief review can’t do justice to the contents of such a book, but I hope I have expressed some of its flavor.
 Next time you’re browsing the shelves, head to 031.02 Henderson and sample A New Map of Wonders.

 —Jake Vail is an Information Services Assistant at Lawrence Public Library.